 Generally, children move up from the baby room to the main floor when they are two, but we work with each individual child’s development and they can make the move a little earlier or later depending on what they and their parents are most happy with.

-The children love to play in our spacious garden, where we might go for snack and/or story time when the weather is nice, as well as on the always popular climbing frame and slide.
+The children love to play in our newly refurbished garden, where we might go for snack and/or story time when the weather is nice, as well as on the always popular climbing frame and slide.
 The children are free to play with a range of toys and we encourage as much outside play as the weather allows, including splatter-painting and other activities you may not necessarily want to or be able to do at home.

 Security is of the utmost importance to us and we understand how important it is to you.
 Our intercom and security system is newly installed and we also have a strict collection policy.